Port forwarding / tunneling

 -L $LOCAL_PORT \

-$JOB_URL/forward-port?port=REMOTE_PORT \
+$JOB_URL/forward-port?port=$REMOTE_PORT \

-Your application can now connect to localhost:4322
+Your application can now connect to localhost:4322 but all traffic

 See